Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 }
 ```
 ---
-A <mark>full adder</mark> is designed to add three bits.
+A <bmark>full adder</bmark> is designed to add three bits.
 Like the half-adder, the full-adder chip outputs two bits that, taken together, represents the addition of the three input bits.

 |           |                                                            |
 |-----------|------------------------------------------------------------|